 Hawai‘i Pacific University is an independent, coeducational, career-oriented, comprehensive university with a foundation in the liberal arts.
-The university offers the Bachelor of Arts and the Bachelor of Science degrees in a variety of disciplines, as well as the Bachelor of Social Work.
+The University offers the Bachelor of Arts and the Bachelor of Science degrees in a variety of disciplines, as well as the Bachelor of Social Work.
 Master’s degrees are offered in the arts, business administration, criminal justice, education, public administration, public health, the sciences, and social work.
-The Doctor of Nursing Practice, the Doctorate of Clinical Psychology, and the Doctor of Physical Therapy are offered.
+The Doctor of Nursing Practice, the Doctorate of Clinical Psychology, the Doctor of Physical Therapy, and the Doctor of Occupational Therapy are offered.
 HPU also offers associate degrees through the College of Professional Studies, and on O‘ahu military installations.

 Hawai‘i Pacific University is

 accredited by: the WASC Senior College and University Commission (WSCUC); the Commission on Collegiate Nursing Education (CCNE); the Council on Education for Public Health (CPEH); the Council on Social Work Education (CSWE); the Association for Advancing Quality in Educator Preparation (AAQEP).

 authorized by the Hawai‘i Post-Secondary Authorization Program and approved by Hawai‘i as a State Authorization Reciprocity Agreement (SARA) institution.